jqpe/font-subset/README.md

 1. Define the charactes you want to keep.
 You might find it beneficial to start with unicode blocks (see https://unicode.link/blocks for example) and then use the text input to add additional characters.
    1. Do not put U+ or anything else before the Unicode ranges (or a single Unicode codepoint)
-   2. `0x00ff = 0xff == 255`
-   3. Avoid entering large values (like `0-ffff`).
-It will work, but might take a while 😅.
+   2. `0x00FF = 0xFF`, but `0xE000 != 0xe0`
-   4. Syntax: `0-7f, fffd, 80-ff` will include Basic Latin, the Replacement character (�) and Latin-1 Supplement.
+   3. Syntax: `0-7f, fffd, 80-ff` will include Basic Latin, the Replacement character (�), and Latin-1 Supplement.
 You can also exclude characters or ranges by prefixing with `!`: `0-7f, !20-2f, !60` for Basic Latin without punctuation and grave accent.
-   5. Control characters are excluded by default.
+   4. Control characters are excluded by default.
 2. Drop a font.
 3. You can now use the editor (supports basic markdown shortcuts like # for a heading) to inspect your font, play with the variations and most importantly, download the subset.

+## License

+Source available for now, Copyright Jasper Nykänen 2025.